Angie’s List, a popular customer review website, utilizes Expert Contributors to help educate readers on a variety of

 From July 2010 to June 2011, Dr. Prischmann completed a highly coveted fellowship in facial plastic and reconstructive surgery with Stephen W. Perkins, MD, a world-renowned leader in the field of facial plastic surgery.
 In September 2011, she was awarded the prestigious Jack R. Anderson Prize for Scholastic Excellence for the highest score in the country on the American Board of Facial Plastic and Reconstructive Surgery examination.

-Dr. Prischmann is thrilled to be back in Minnesota to establish her private practice in facial plastic and reconstructive surgery.
+Dr. Prischmann is thrilled to be back in Minnesota to establish her private practice in facial plastic surgery and reconstructive surgery.
 She lives in Edina with her husband (a Fergus Falls native) and two dogs (a German short-haired pointer and English bulldog).
 In her spare time, Dr. Prischmann volunteers for the St. Mary’s Health Clinics, providing care for the medically underserved and the uninsured.
 She enjoys time with her family, watching LSU and Vikings football, running, and learning new things.